 In 2009, W.S.
 Merwin was awarded a second Pulitzer Prize for his collection of new poems, The Shadow of Sirius.
 The following year the Library of Congress selected him to serve as the nation’s 17th Poet Laureate.
 Since his appointment, Merwin’s poems have come to play a distinct role in the public life of the United States.
 In January 2011, when nine people were killed and 13 wounded during the attempted assassination of U.S. Representative Gabrielle Giffords, W.S.
 Merwin’s poem “To the New Year” was read aloud as the closing words of a nationally televised memorial service.

 Over the years, Merwin became increasingly interested in Buddhism and the philosophy of deep ecology.
 He maintained a disciplined writing schedule, while devoting the rest of his energy to the preservation of Hawaii’s environment and the restoration of the rain forest around his home.
 The Merwins planted thousands of palms on the 19 acres around their home, a former pineapple plantation near the town of Haiku.
 The house they built was a model of environmental sustainability, with solar-powered electricity and a rain catchment system.
 The couple founded a nonprofit, the Merwin Conservancy, to preserve their home as a haven for writers, artists and activists, and to support others in pursuing a more sustainable way of life.
-Paula Merwin died in 2017, but W.S.
-Merwin continues to live in the home they created.
+After Paula Merwin died in 2017, W.S.
+Merwin continued to live in the home they created until his death at age 91.
 The rain forest the Merwins restored is now permanently protected by the Hawaiian Island Land Trust.
 Home to more than 800 horticultural varieties, the Merwins’ forest is one of the greatest collections of palm species on Earth, “a living treasure house of palm DNA.”

 Merwin embraced the use of more colloquial language and contemporary themes in the 1960s, advocating experimentation in his influential essay “On Open Form.”
 When his book The Carrier of Ladders won the 1971 Pulitzer Prize for Poetry, Merwin took the occasion to voice his opposition to the Vietnam War.
 His poetry in the following decades increasingly reflected his passionate antiwar convictions.